 The Industry: Energy sector includes all energy and emissions associated with fuel combustion within New York's industries.
 Non-combustion emissions related to industrial processes and product use are covered separately.
 E3 used a total energy approach to characterize the industrial subsectors.
-Base year energy use by industrial subsector and region is reported in Table 7.
+Base year energy use by industrial subsector and region for the most recently available benchmark year (2019) is reported in Table 10.